sudocodedev/Metal_Rates_WA_Github_Actions/README.md

 # Gold Rate Notifier

-A Python project that scrapes gold rates based on carats in Chennai and sends daily email updates to users.
+A Python project that scrapes gold & silver rates based on carats in Chennai and sends daily email updates to users.

 ## Features

-- Scrapes gold rates using Beautiful Soup
+- Scrapes gold & silver rates using Beautiful Soup
 - Sends daily email notifications with current gold rates
 - Configurable email settings using GitHub Secrets and Environment Variables
 - Automated script execution with GitHub Actions